-Distributions of the fund are generally subject to individual or corporate income tax and to trade tax
+Distributions of the fund are generally subject to individual or corporate income tax and to trade tax.

-If the fund meets the tax prerequisites for partial exemption of an equity fund, 60% of the distributions are tax-exempt for corporation tax purposes, and 30% for trade tax purposes, if the units are held by natural persons as business assets.
-For taxable corporate entities, 80% of the distributions are generally tax-exempt for corporation tax purposes, and 40% for trade tax purposes.
-For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) of the German Commercial Code (HGB) or that at the time of addition to the business assets are to be carried as current assets, 30% of the distributions are tax-exempt for corporation tax purposes, and 15% for trade tax purposes.
-Equity funds are investment funds that, according to their terms and conditions of investment, continuously invest more than 50% of their value or of their gross assets in equity capital investments
+If the fund meets the tax prerequisites for partial exemption of an equity fund, 60% of the distributions are tax exempt for income tax purposes, and 30% for trade tax purposes, if the units are held by natural persons as business assets.
+For taxable corporate entities, 80% of the distributions are generally tax exempt for corporate income tax purposes, and 40% for trade tax purposes.
+For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets, 30% of the distributions are tax exempt for corporate income tax purposes, and 15% for trade tax purposes.
+Equity funds are investment funds that, according to their terms and conditions of investment, continuously invest more than 50% of their value or of their gross assets in equity capital investments.

-If the fund meets the tax prerequisites for partial exemption of a balanced fund, 30% of the distributions are tax-exempt for corporation tax purposes, and 15% for trade tax purposes, if the units are held by natural persons as business assets.
-For taxable corporate entities, 40% of the distributions are generally tax-exempt for corporation tax purposes, and 20% for trade tax purposes.
-For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets, 15% of the distributions are tax-exempt for corporation tax purposes, and 7.5% for trade tax purposes.
+If the fund meets the tax prerequisites for partial exemption of a balanced fund, 30% of the distributions are tax exempt for income tax purposes, and 15% for trade tax purposes, if the units are held by natural persons as business assets.
+For taxable corporate entities, 40% of the distributions are generally tax exempt for corporate income tax purposes, and 20% for trade tax purposes.
+For corporate entities that are life or health insurers or pension funds and in which the units are attributable to investments, and for those that are credit institutions and in which the units are allocable to the trading book as defined by article 340e (3) HGB or that at the time of addition to the business assets are to be carried as current assets, 15% of the distributions are tax exempt for corporate income tax purposes, and 7.5% for trade tax purposes.
 Balanced funds are investment funds that, according to their terms and conditions of investment, continuously invest at least 25% of their value or of their gross assets in equity capital investments.